 Private Property Drainage Assistance Program

 The Private Property Drainage Assistance Program allows Warrenville homeowners of single-family residential properties to apply for City assistance to help alleviate storm water and/or surface water drainage issues on private property.
-The following information gives a more detailed description of the program, the identifies eligible projects,
+The following information gives a more detailed description of the program, the identifies eligible projects, how project applications are evaluated, application information and form, and examples of solutions.

 The City of Warrenville has established a program to assist owners of single-family residential properties in the City that have experienced storm water and/or surface water drainage issues on private property.
 Proper yard drainage of storm water and/or surface water on private property is important to protect the public health, safety and welfare, as well as for protection of important aesthetic and quality of life issues.
 Over time, a variety of events and activities could create water drainage issues in these areas, including, without limitation, ground settling, filling or other changes of grade, and changes in or the addition of landscaping, fences and sheds.
 Also, yard areas that once were able to absorb water, may not be able to do so due to the increases in impervious areas.
 This problem can also be exacerbated by more significant private property improvements, including, without limitation, building additions, patios, pool decks, sidewalks and accessory buildings.